ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

 Unit testing is critical for the sucessful continious integration and testing of any program or libraries belonging to the PyAnsys project are no exception.

-There are generally two types of libraries part of the PyAnsys project: those that interface or wrap functionality of a different product, service, or application, or those that provide functionality.
+There are generally two types of libraries part of the PyAnsys project: those that interface or wrap functionality of a different Ansys product, service, or application, or tools those that provide functionality.
 Both types of libraries should be tested, but the tests written will depend on purpose of the library.
-For example, a library that is wrapping a gRPC interface would include tests of the gRPC methods exposed by the proto files and wrapped by your Python library.
-For example, if testing the gRPC method ``GetNode``, your test would test the wrapped method (for example, ``get_node``).
+For example, a library that is wrapping a gRPC interface would include tests of the gRPC methods exposed by the proto files and wrapped by the Python library, but would not be expected to test the functionality of the server.

+For example, if testing the gRPC method ``GetNode``:

+.. code::

+   message Node
+   {
+     int32      id = 1;
+     double     x = 2;
+     double     y = 3;
+     double	z = 4;
+   }

+   message NodeRequest {
+     int32		num = 1;
+   }

+   message NodeResponse {
+     Node		node = 1;
+   }

+  service SomeService{

+     rpc GetNode(NodeRequest)				returns (NodeResponse);
+     // other methods
+   }

+Then youyour unit test would test the wrapped python function (for example, ``get_node``).
 For example the ``get_node`` method might be implemented as:

-.. code::

-   Proto interface here.

 .. code:: python

    from ansys.product.service.v0 import service_pb2

    def get_node(self, index):
        """Return the coordinates of a node for a given index.